* 1975, Bà Ria, Vietnam.

 His work has also been included in group exhibitions at institutions such as: Walker Art Center, Minneapolis, United States (2017); Frank F. Yang Art and Education Foundation | YOU Space, Shenzhen, China (2017); Art Gallery of South Australia, Adelaide (2017); Deutsches Hygiene-Museum, Dresden, Germany (2017); Centre Pompidou, Paris (2016); Portikus, Frankfurt, Germany (2016); The Menil Collection, Houston, United States (2015); Barbican Centre, London (2015); Kunstmuseum Basel | Gegenwart, Switzerland (2013); New Museum, New York, (2012); Kunsthaus Bregenz, Austria (2011); Galleria d'Arte Moderna e Contemporanea di Torino, Turin, Italy (2011); Kunsthalle Basel, Switzerland (2010); Witte de With Center for Contemporary Art, Rotterdam, The Netherlands (2009); Hamburger Bahnhof – Museum für Gegenwart, Berlin (2009); Kunstverein München, Munich, Germany (2008); Stedelijk Museum Amsterdam, The Netherlands (2008); CCA Wattis Institute for Contemporary Arts, San Francisco (2007), among others.

-In 2012 Danh Vō work’s was present at the International Exhibition in the Arsenale of the 55th Venice Biennale and he represented Denmark at the 56th Venice Biennale in 2015 with an exhibition entitled Mothertongue.
+Danh Vō participated in the International Art Exhibition at the 55th Venice Biennial (2012) and represented Denmark at the 56th Venice Biennial (2015) with the exhibition Mothertongue.